bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 ### Apply which variation?

-If you chose to apply the newly uploaded theme, you will receive the prompt: `Which variation would you like to apply?
-(Use arrow keys)`
+If you chose to apply the newly uploaded theme, you will receive the prompt: "Which variation would you like to apply?
+(Use arrow keys)"

 <!--
     title: